 When you first go vegan you might notice some changes in your digestion.
 As any well-planned diet should, vegan diets also require a good balance of probiotics in the diet to balance the gut flora.

-Let’s go through some of these great vegan sources of probiotics.
+Let’s go through some of these great vegan probiotic foods.

 Kimchi & Sauerkraut